A Brasileira do Chiado

 Fernando António Nogueira Pessoa was born in Lisbon on June 13, 1888.
 The early death of his father, when he was only five years old, marked his childhood and shaped an introspective personality, where silence and imagination became a refuge.

-At seven years old, he accompanied his family to Durban, South Africa, where he lived for nine years.
-It was there that he received an English education and absorbed the culture he would later blend with Portuguese tradition.
-He returned to Lisbon in 1905 – the same year A Brasileira settled in Chiado – bringing with him a rare sensitivity, born of exile and clarity.
+At the age of seven, Fernando accompanied his family to Durban, South Africa, where he lived for nine years.
+It was there that he received an English education and absorbed the culture that would later merge with Portuguese tradition.
+He returned to Lisbon in 1905 – the same year that A Brasileira opened in Chiado – bringing with him a rare sensitivity, made of exile and lucidity.

 Fernando Pessoa